Last updated 17 September 2005.

 Tutti's major problem was that the system had to be arduously reverse engineered to filter out all the quirks of its programming, and eventually this became dreadfully inefficient and increasingly difficult for me to put together.
 As the basics were established, the ability for me to update in a timely fashion got weaker and weaker.
 Moreover, by this point, other more skillful hackers were looking at the Tomy hardware and determined to come up with their own emulators themselves.

 In May 2003 Ian Gledhill released a sluggish but functioning SDL-based emulator for Windows, which although glacially slow, was the first real Tomy Tutor emulator and finally brought cross-computing to the Tutor world.
 Raphael Nabet eventually released his own driver for the MESS multi-system emulator in version 0.70 based on his own work with the Texas Instruments MESS drivers and his research into the operation of the CLA.
 I tested this driver out while he was working on it, and it seems to work not only efficiently, but authentically.
-In fact, MESS is nowadays my own preference for emulating the Tutor despite being Tutti's original author.

 For this reason, I have decided to discontinue maintaining Tutti and leave it frozen forever at version 0.3, as most people will not want to bother with it.
 However, I will leave it available for those architectures that can emulate a Commodore 64 but do not have a MESS port (of which there are a few, though this is dropping as MESS reaches more and more systems).
 Also, because Tutti does not require ROMs to operate, it is the only emulator or simulator that can be fully legally operated by someone who does not own a Tomy Tutor already.